onflow/cadence/docs/language.md

 }
 ```

-Although optional, each block serves a specific purpose when executing a transaction
+Although optional, each phase serves a specific purpose when executing a transaction
-and it is recommended that developers use these blocks when creating their transactions.
+and it is recommended that developers use these phases when creating their transactions.
-The following will detail the purpose of and how to use each block.
+The following will detail the purpose of and how to use each phase.

 ### Transaction Parameters